-Eric White, Principal, Pension Consulting Alliance, Inc.
+Stanley Zeto, Deputy Executive Director, ScholarShare Investment Board Eric White, Principal, Pension Consulting Alliance, LLC

-RESOLUTION NO. 2014-07
+RESOLUTION NO. 2016-07

-RESOLUTION OF THE SCHOLARSHARE INVESTMENT BOARD RELATING TO THE APPROVAL OF CHANGES TO THE SCHOLARSHARE MONITORING PROCEDURES & CRITERIA
+RESOLUTION OF THE SCHOLARSHARE INVESTMENT BOARD RELATING TO THE APPROVAL OF CHANGES TO THE SCHOLARSHARE MONITORING PROCEDURES AND CRITERIA

-WHEREAS, the ScholarShare Investment Board (the "Board") was created under the provisions of Article 19 of the California Education Code commencing with Section 69980 (the "Golden State ScholarShare Trust Act" or "Act");
+WHEREAS, the ScholarShare Investment Board (the "Board") was created under the Education Code section 69980 et seq. (the "Golden State ScholarShare Trust Act" or "Act");